 So what’s the verdict?

 Flipped classrooms offer educators an innovative approach to teaching that uses technology to bolster the learning process.
-Additionally, it’s shown that classroom engagement works best when learning environments adapt to the needs of students and not the other way around.
-With this in mind, it’s up to educators to decide what learning means to them and whether flipped classrooms can meet the needs of students today.
+Additionally, it’s shown that classroom engagement works best when learning environments adapt to students’ needs and not the other way around.
+With this in mind, it’s up to educators to decide what learning means to them and whether flipped classrooms can meet students’ needs today.